anytizer/artwork-conversion/README.md

 A communication tool for customer, developer and admin - to convert an artwork into website or software.

 # Installation
+* Checkout the project in /home/[USER]/subdomains/
+* Point the following subdomains.

 Set the following subdirectories into your subdomains:
  * admin.example.com => *admin/public_html*
  * api.example.com => *api/public_html*